Propecia, the Baldness Pill: Does it Work?En Español (Spanish Version)

 A review of multiple trials including thousands of men and lasting up to two years found that taking finasteride was associated with improved hair growth and increased hair count, but that is also associated with erectile dysfunction and other sexual problems.

 But, it is not only finasteride's ability to grow hair that interests some doctors.
 Finasteride may help men to stop losing the hair they have.
 So it appears that even if finasteride does not help you grow lots of new hair, it is a good bet you will keep what you have—at least for a while.

-If you are taking the medicine, be sure that your doctors knows.
+If you are taking the medication, be sure that your doctors knows.
 One effect of taking finasteride is that it will lower PSA, a compound produced by the body in the presence of a prostate cancer or just with increased age.
-Blood tests checking for PSA levels may be more difficult to interpret as a result of the medicine being in your system.
-If you have both hair loss and symptoms of prostate enlargement (eg, hesitancy in urinating, diminished urinary stream), you may find
+Blood tests checking for PSA levels may be more difficult to interpret as a result of the medication being in your system.
+If you have both hair loss and symptoms of prostate enlargement (hesitancy in urinating or diminished urinary stream), you may find

-that these symptoms improve because the medicine is also used to treat
+that these symptoms improve because the medication is also used to treat

 benign prostatic hypertrophy

 If you have hereditary hair loss, there are treatment options available.
 Talk to your doctor about whether you are a good candidate to take finasteride.
-There are other options available, as well, like hair transplant surgery and the over-the-counter product
+Other options available include hair transplant surgery and the over-the-counter product minoxidil (Rogaine).

 American Academy of Dermatology